swsnu/swppfall2022/hw3/README.md

 - **Feature Implementation Due: 10/7 (Thu) 18:00**
 - **Testing Implementation Due: 10/14 (Thu) 18:00**

-We will check the snapshot of the *master* branch of your Github repository at the deadline and grade it.
+We will check the snapshot of the *main* branch of your Github repository at the deadline and grade it.

 Please name your repository as `swpp-hw3-YOUR_USERNAME`, and replace YOUR_USERNAME with your own GitHub username.
 Please note that USERNAME is case-sensitive.
 Refer to HW1 to create another private repository.